mousepawmedia/pawlib/docs/source/iochannel/iochannel.rst

 Documentation Assumptions
 -------------------------------------

-For purposes of expediency, the default global static instance ``pawlib::ioc`` will be used in this documentation.
-Furthermore, we will assume that ``using namespace pawlib;`` is being used.
+For purposes of expediency, the default global static instance ``ioc`` will be used in this documentation.
 All namespaces outside of the scope of PawLIB will be stated explicitly.

 ..  _iochannel_concepts: